-- UK growth rates applied to NI emissions data will increase uncertainty within the projections since there are variations between the UK and NI, e.g. the NI gas network is less developed than the UK. - The same limitations will apply here as did in the energy sector since the same data sources are used for gas projections.
-Furthermore the data used to split the gas forecasts between domestic and business is not regularly updated, the current final price determination is from 2017 and an update is expected in 2023. - This sector doesn't account for changes to renewable energy or alternative energies for heat in the future.
+- UK growth rates applied to NI emissions data will increase uncertainty within the projections since there are variations between the UK and NI, e.g., the NI gas network is less developed than the UK. - The same limitations will apply here as did in the energy sector since the same data sources are used for gas projections.
+Furthermore, the data used to split the gas forecasts between domestic and business is not regularly updated, normally at 6 yearly intervals.
+The 2023 final price determination was used in this year's update of the projections tool and previously it was the 2017 determination. - This sector doesn't account for changes to renewable energy or alternative energies for heat in the future.